cicwi/PyCorrectedEmissionCT/README.md

 * Includes the following solvers (reconstruction algorithms):
   - Simultaneous Iterative Reconstruction Technique (SIRT).
   - Simultaneous Algebraic Reconstruction Technique (SART).
-  - Primal-dual optimization from Chambolle-Pock, with Gaussian and Poisson noise modelling, and offering optional TV-min and l1-min based regularization.
+  - Primal-dual optimization from Chambolle-Pock, with:
+    * Gaussian and Poisson noise modelling
+    * Optional TV-min, l1-min, laplacian, and wavelet based regularization.

 It contains the code used for the following paper, which also provides a mathematical description of the concepts and algorithms used here: